Evaporation & Crystallisation

-If we have a mixture of a solid and a liquid will be able to separate them using filtration, evaporation or crystallisation.
-Filtration is used when the solid is insoluble (not able to be dissolved), and evaporation or crystallisation is used when the solid is soluble (able to be dissolved).
+We can separate a solid from a liquid (such as water) by using filtration, evaporation or crystallisation.
+Filtration is used when the solid is insoluble (not able to dissolve), and evaporation or crystallisation is used when the solid is soluble (able to dissolve).

 Filtration – Insoluble Solid